 To calculate the probability of winning you need to compare the coins in your bag to the number of coins in all the other bags of the other racers.
 It doesn’t really matter how many other wallets there are, only how many total coins are in the race.
 As more people join the race with their bags of coins, your probability of winning will change.
 But because of security and privacy, we can’t just go to everyone in the race and ask about their bags to calculate the odds of winning.
 Instead, the wallet estimates the total number coins based on the recent winners (calculates the Network Weight) and we can use that number to figure out our chance of winning.
 The formula below says, the probability of winning any one race is simply the number of your coins divided the total number of coins in the race, and you have that chance of winning 675 times each day because there are 675 races:

-Your storyteller likes to understand how the math works, but you can usually find a smart friend to do the calculations for you, like @calbert65 with his staking calculator site.
+Your storyteller likes to understand how the math works, but you can usually find a smart friend to do the calculations for you, like the stake calculator at qtum.info.

 Part 6.
 Collecting the Prize